Wondering If Methodists Observe Lent? Get the Facts

 Do Methodists celebrate Good Friday?
 See below.

-Do Methodists participate in Ash Wednesday?
+Do Methodists Participate In Ash Wednesday?

-Because of this biblical precedent, Christians, since at least the 10th century, have put ashes on their heads during Lent.
+Because of this biblical precedent, Christians have put ashes on their heads since at least the 10th century during Lent.
 In more recent times, some traditions, including Methodists, have started drawing crosses on their foreheads with the ashes.
 (Also see Do Methodists Believe in the Saints?)

 On the Church Calendar, Ash Wednesday begins the season of Lent.
 For Methodists, Lent ends on Holy Saturday.
 (Also see Do Methodists Believe in Predestination?)

-Do Methodists celebrate Good Friday?
+Do Methodists Celebrate Good Friday?

-• When everyone has entered, the service begins with a greeting: “Christ himself bore our sins in his body on the tree.
-That we might die to sin and live to righteousness.
+• When everyone has entered, the service begins with a greeting: “Christ himself bore our sins in his body on the tree that we might die to sin and live to righteousness.
 Let us pray.”

 It also serves as one final self-reflective space of time at the end of the observance of Lent.
 Just as people gave up pleasurable things during Lent, so did Christ give up glory in heaven for life on earth.
 (Also see Can Divorced People Marry In a Methodist Church?)